Get to Know Your Zerto Ecosystem: Virtacore

 Zerto: How are your customers using Cloud-based DR?

 Mike: …..So one, protecting from a disaster, obviously.
 They are looking at, is it the 500 year flood they are protecting against, is it the power outage, or the constructions crew that dug up the fiber connections, or maybe that oops moment that comes with human error; so one is obviously protecting from a disaster.

 Two is huge, which is compliance.
 Organizations looking to meet any compliance requirements such as Sarbanes Oxley or HIPAA, organizations that really need to check that box to meet compliance requirements.

 Thirdly, migration.
-We use Zerto quite a bit for migrations; either from an on premise solution or another hosted or colocation facility into the Virtacore environment.
+We use Zerto quite a bit for migrations; either from an on-premises solution or another hosted or colocation facility into the Virtacore environment.

 What I think is most important about using the Zerto tool for all these solutions is not only the ability to perform tests but also the ability to generate reports, and be able to show people the results of the test before we go into a disaster, or to meet compliance requirements, or before migration.
 So upfront we can know, is this going to be successful or not.

 Zerto: What in particular do you like to cook?

 Mike: I am a griller, I love to grill.
 Anything, whether it is seafood or anything.
 I host a pig-roast every year, and I like that because I get to cook with garden tools and that is not something many people get to say.